Discovering the best of the Lake District, Puerto Varas, Osorno, Petrohue Falls and Chiloe Island. Tours, food, hotels and more

 Osorno Volcano and Petrohue Falls

-You can easily do both the Osorno Volcano and Petrohue falls on the same day if you’re driving yourself or doing a tour.
+You can easily do both the Osorno Volcano and Petrohue falls on the same day if you’re driving yourself or doing them as part of a Chile Lake District tour like we did on Viator.

 It’s about an 60-75 minute drive to Osorno volcano but it goes so quickly as it’s scenic (you can see both Osorno and Calbuco volcano).
 The tour bus stopped for us to take photos and see the cute and very friendly Llamas (more to do with wanting to be fed than liking us).